How to Grow Astilbe Flowers

 Astilbe Flower Plant Propagation

-Astilbe is commonly propagated by the division of their roots.
+Astilbe is commonly propagated by the division of their rhizomes.
 This is best done in either spring or fall.
 For the best performance of these showy shade lovers, separate roots every 3-4 years.

 How to Grow Astilbe Flower Plants